-How to Plan Community Events and Food Festivals
+How to Plan a Community Food Festival

-- Food Vendors
+- Food vendors

 - 6 Months: Confirm vendors, sponsors, programming, and suppliers

 - 4 Months: Finalize entertainment and re-confirm functional area

 - 3 Months: Produce festival marketing materials

 - 1 Week: Manage operations load-in